Split shipments: How to handle them with AI

 Being able to provide this does depend on the tech stack you are using.

 The first scenario – different items from different places – requires your ecommerce platform to split the order into different tracking links.
 Most platforms should do this by default, or allow you to configure it.
 Shopify is one that does for example.
+Accurate inventory levels and effective inventory management can help reduce split shipments and minimize split shipments by ensuring products are available at the right locations, improving fulfillment efficiency.

 The second scenario – one item in multiple packages – requires the carrier to have individual tracking for each box.
 This is not as common across the carriers we work with.
 It’s also fair to say that we haven’t checked this for every single carrier.
 One that does do it is Fedex.
+Choosing the right shipping method and managing shipping labels efficiently can help avoid split shipments, save money on shipping cost and fulfillment costs, and streamline your operations.

 So if you are handling split shipments through Shopify and Fedex, then we absolutely can help you.
 If you have another combination, do speak to us and we’ll do some digging.